OpenNews/srccon/_site/README.md

 This is the website for [SRCCON](http://www.srccon.org), the yearly conference for newsroom developers, designers, data reporters, and others who work with code in and around newsrooms.

-SRCCON this year will be June 25 & 26 in Minneapolis, MN.
-Tickets will go on sale April 29.
+SRCCON 2016 will be July 28 & 29 in Portland, OR.

 This site is built in Jekyll, which is lovely.